densechen/AReLU/README.md

 ### New network structure

-1. Write a python script file under `models`, such as *new_network_structure.py*, which contains the definition of new network structure.
+1. Write a python script file under `models`, such as *new_network_structure.py*, where contains the definition of new network structure.
 New defined network structure should be a subclass of **BaseModel**, which defined in `models/models.py`.
 Such as:

     ```python
     from models import BaseModel